 The tiny house movement goes against the grain of conventional thought and says bigger is not actually better.
-These people are buying significantly smaller homes for several different reasons, but the one that stands out is simple… freedom.
+These people are finding land and buying significantly smaller homes for several different reasons, but the one that stands out is simple… freedom.
 Just because everyone has been doing a particular thing for a long period of time doesn’t mean it’s a good idea.

 Simplicity is the ultimate sophistication.Leonardo da Vinci